By using our website, you agree to our use of cookies (Visit our privacy policy).

 10. Phone Patch

-Phone patches have been one of the most popular alternatives to ISDN for decades, but they’ve become significantly less popular over the last few years.
+Phone patches have been a popular ISDN alternative for decades, but they’ve become significantly less common in recent years.

-When you call a voice actor through a phone patch, they’ll be able to connect their remote studio directly to the phone line.
+When you call a voice actor through a phone patch, they’ll connect their remote studio directly to the phone line.

-This usually leads to better audio quality compared to simply speaking through a conventional phone line.
+This usually leads to better audio quality compared to simply speaking on the phone.

 During a phone patch, the client typically provides feedback after each take and then waits for the talent to send them the voice recording from their home studio.